mlieberman85/reproducible-examples/README.md

 * Nix package manager installed (or on NixOS) and availble in $PATH.
 See:
 * Docker, Podman or other docker compatible container manager
     * Your user should also be added to any particular groups in order to run docker without sudo.
     * Note: Podman seems to accurately generate the digest.
-With Docker it looks like you need to rely on comapiring the image id.
+With Docker it looks like you need to rely compairing the image id.
 * (temporarily) Running on Linux.
-I don't have logic to run this right now on Debian Nix.
+I don't have logic to run this right now on Darwin (i.e. MacOS) Nix.
 * (temporarily) Git.
 This is required temporarily since I'm pulling the examples from bazel examples repo.
 Eventually I want to write my own.
     * https://github.com/bazelbuild/examples
     * Using stage 1 cpp-tutorial